Florida Appellate Practice and Advocacy Eight Edition

 §7.10 The Third District en banc receded from earlier decisions and held the automatic bankruptcy stay does apply when the debtor has filed the appeal in National Medical Imaging LLC v.
 Lyon Financial Services, Inc., 349 So.
 3d 895 (Fla.
 3d DCA 2021).

-§7.13 Effective January 1.
-2021, Rule 9.300(d) is amended so that motions filed in the Florida Supreme Court have the same tolling affect of motions in other Florida appellate courts.
+§7.13 Rule 9.300(d) provides that motions filed in the Florida Supreme Court have the same tolling affect of motions in other Florida appellate courts.

-8.2 Extraordinary writs do not have a specified filing time limit, but may be denied if the court concludes there was an unreasonable delay.
+§8.2 Extraordinary writs do not have a specified filing time limit, but may be denied if the court concludes there was an unreasonable delay.
 Warren v.
-DeSantis, 48 Fla.
-L. Weekly S113 (Fla.
-June 22, 2023).
+DeSantis, 365 So.
+3d 1137 (Fla.
+2023).

 §8.10 As noted, effective January 2021 because county court final appeals now go to the district courts of appeal, there would not be second-tier certiorari review of circuit court appellate decisions involving county court judgments.